thiagocapuano/waves-documentation/en/waves-full-node/options-for-getting-actual-blockchain.md

 The user needs to stop the node before starting the process of importing the blocks.

 > [!TIP]
-> Please follow the steps for to import from blockchain by the link below.
+> Please follow the steps to import from blockchain by the link below.

 {% prettylink link="../waves-full-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md" %} Import From Blockchain {% endprettylink %}

 If the node is on a fork with a height more than 2000 blocks, it should choose an option for getting the actual blockchain.

->[!NOTE]
-> This step is important to avoid the situation when the node is on a fork and it exports/imports it's own blockchain.
-In this case even after the update procedure the node still stays on the fork.

-This can be achieved by updating the node version and reimport the blockchain **_only from_** one of the links provided below.
+This can be achieved by updating the node version and reimport the blockchain.

-> [!TIP]
+> [!DANGER]
-> Download recently exported blockchains(the file blockchain_last.tar ) using following links:
+> If your node is on a fork and you want to update it, please do not export/import your own blockchain but download it from the provided links below (the file blockchain_last.tar) otherwise your node will stay on the fork.

 {% prettylink link="http://blockchain.wavesnodes.com" %} Mainnet {% endprettylink %}
 {% prettylink link="http://blockchain.testnet.wavesnodes.com" %} Testnet {% endprettylink %}

-> [!DANGER]
-> If the node is on a fork and you want to update it, please do not export/import your own blockchain but download it from the provided links otherwise your node will stay on the fork.

 The speed of block verification and signature verification affects the time of reaching the current state by the import method.
 These operations are performed on the CPU.
 The verification of the blocks goes in one stream, therefore, a gain in time will be given by a high-frequency CPU rather than a multicore one.
 The signature verification operation is multi-threaded, but against the background of block verification, it has an insignificant effect.
 In other words, there is practically no difference when using 8 or 16 cores CPUs operating at the same frequency.
 The remaining blocks will be synchronized during normal operation.